 16% Increased milk production

-Optimising the living environment during situations of warm temperature has a favourable effect on the mother and therefore also on the calf’s weight development.
+Optimizing the living environment during situations of warm temperature has a favorable effect on the mother and therefore also on the calf’s weight development.
 These calves grow on average 0.2 kg more per day until weaning and are then considerably heavier when they go off the milk.
 The loss to the end of the first lactation is more than twice as low.
 Milk production is also 16% higher than average.
 It has also been shown that calves from a cooled mother conceive more easily and at a younger age.
 It is therefore very important to provide your herd with the best possible temperature.
 Both for animal health and production on your dairy farm.

-Cow’s appetite optimised despite hot weather
+Cow’s appetite optimized despite hot weather

 Ensuring optimal milk yield is one of the biggest challenges during situations where stress can be expected due to hot weather.
-Optimising living conditions during dry-off periods can boost milk production in the next lactation by an average of 4-5 litres.
+Optimizing living conditions during dry-off periods can boost milk production in the next lactation by an average of 4-5 litres.
 The cow loses less energy pumping blood through the skin.
 This blood can then be used in the udder for milk production and in the organs for energy absorption.
 A cow’s appetite is also improved when she is in a pleasant climate.